vladkorotnev/plasma-clock/README.md

 * `HAS_OTAFVU`: OTA updates via ArduinoOTA.
 Currently disabled due to partition size constraints from the above.
 * `HAS_SERIAL_MIDI`: Enable receiving MIDI data over serial.
 Makes the CPU a tad bit hotter so probably do not include this feature flag in production builds, unless you really want a MIDI powered alarm clock for some reason.
 * `HAS_HTTPFVU`: OTA updates via HTTP from this repository's main branch.
 HTTPS is omitted for performance reasons, and the security is instead ensured using the highly secure [Ostrich algorithm](https://en.wikipedia.org/wiki/Ostrich_algorithm).
+* `HAS_FREE_TEXT_SCROLL`: add an option to add a freely enterable scrolling text between each cycle of all the idle widgets

 ### Thermal sensors